Justink-08/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-a function that changes all lowercase to uppercase character
+a function that encodes a string in 1337